 - bonus program – customers are attracted with promo codes and discounts;

-- download links – buttons with catchy phrases or QR codes.
+- download links – buttons with catchy phrases or custom QR codes.

 Landing pages at different stages of an app’s life cycle may differ only in a call to action, so it is not necessary to develop a page from scratch every time.
 For example, here’s how a clothing brand Gwynnie Bee offers a discount on its landing page:

 Email marketing refers to sending commercial messages via email to a targeted group of people by using special tools.
 Despite the ever-growing wave of new technologies, emails and newsletters still remain one of the most powerful marketing instruments.
 Email campaigns include new services, special offers, and sales coupons that enhance the growth of business, boost conversion and increase sales.

 Basically, there are the following forms of email marketing: